Professor Nam H. Cho

 In addition, powerful advertising continues to tempt children and adults alike to over-consume foods high in sugar, salt and fat.

-More action is needed to make a healthier diet more appealing.
-Governments should adopt a health-in-all-policies approach to secure the best possible quality of life for all people potentially at risk of Type 2 diabetes.
+An appealing healthy diet is vital in achieving this and more action needs to be done.
+Therefore, governments should adopt a health-in-all-policies approach to secure the best possible quality of life for all people potentially at risk of Type 2 diabetes.

 We all have a role to play to protect family members from developing Type 2 diabetes and its life-threatening complications.